olaysco/portfolio/posts/2022-07-27-simple-golang-crud.md

 ## Key Takeaways

 You have learned how to build a basic REST API and access the database without an ORM.
-We'll include unit tests and appropriately handle concurrent database read and write with the pgx module concurrency pool in a subsequent article.
+We'll include unit tests and appropriately handle concurrent database read and write with pgx concurrency pool in a subsequent article.

 ---